ELELAB/mavisp_data_collection/README.md

 NEWS

+19/11/2024

+- new templates file for mutatex_automatization
+- new version of mavisp_automatization with support to custom PDB file in input

 14/11/2024

 - updates in mavisp_automatization that requries to update the template folder for data colleciton - includes a fix for the folder name in cancermuts_data and in